 A

-According to the Japanese guideline 3rd edition, the positive rate of Allerwatch tear IgE in vernal keratoconjunctivitis cases is 94.7%, the highest among allergic conjunctival diseases 7).
-For ACD overall, sensitivity is 73.6% and specificity is 100%.
-While specificity is high, sensitivity is limited, so it is important to interpret results in conjunction with clinical findings, keeping false negatives in mind.
-The test is a simple rapid diagnostic kit using immunochromatography, and results can be obtained in about 10 minutes by inserting a test strip into the lower palpebral conjunctival sac.
+In vernal keratoconjunctivitis cases, the positive rate of the Allerwatch tear IgE test is reported to be 94.7%, showing a high positivity rate among allergic conjunctival diseases7).
+For allergic conjunctival diseases overall, the sensitivity is 73.6% and specificity is 100%; while specificity is high, sensitivity has limitations, so it is important to interpret results in conjunction with clinical findings, keeping false negatives in mind.
+The test is a simple rapid diagnostic kit using immunochromatography, and results can be obtained in about 10 minutes by inserting a test strip into the lower conjunctival sac.

-Treatment of VKC is based on the Japanese Guideline for Allergic Conjunctival Diseases 3rd Edition (2021) 7).
-Since Th2 cells play a central role in the pathogenesis of VKC, it cannot be controlled with anti-allergic eye drops alone, which lack T-cell suppressive activity.
+Treatment of VKC is based on the Japanese Guidelines for the Management of Allergic Conjunctival Disease, 3rd Edition (2021)7).
+Since VKC involves Th2 cells playing a central role in pathogenesis, it cannot be controlled with anti-allergic eye drops alone, which lack T-cell suppressive effects.
 Combination with immunosuppressive eye drops or steroid eye drops that regulate T-cell function is necessary.

-In the meta-analysis of CQ7, tacrolimus ophthalmic solution improved the corneal epithelial disorder score by a standardized mean difference of -0.89 (95% CI -1.32 to -0.46) and the palpebral papillae score by -0.83 (95% CI -1.68 to 0.03)7).
-Since no increase in intraocular pressure was observed, it is positioned as a first-line treatment for VKC7).
+A meta-analysis of tacrolimus ophthalmic solution showed improvement in corneal epithelial damage score with a standardized mean difference of -0.89 (95% CI -1.32 to -0.46) and in palpebral papillae score with -0.83 (95% CI -1.68 to 0.03)7).
+Since no increase in intraocular pressure was observed, it is positioned as a major treatment option for VKC7).

 Mediator release inhibitors: Stabilize mast cell membranes and inhibit histamine release.
 Examples include sodium cromoglicate.

 H1 receptor antagonists: Competitively inhibit histamine binding to receptors.
 Examples include olopatadine and epinastine.
 Selected when itching is severe.
-Administered prophylactically as preseasonal initial treatment.
+Administered prophylactically as initial treatment before the season.

 Immunosuppressive eye drops

 Cyclosporine ophthalmic solution (Papilock Mini® 0.1%): Launched in 2006.
 Instilled 3 times daily.
-Indicated for VKC under insurance.
+Covered by insurance for VKC.
 In a post-marketing all-case survey, significant improvement in both subjective and objective findings was observed from 1 month after starting instillation, and many cases reported reduction or discontinuation of steroid eye drops.

 Tacrolimus ophthalmic solution (Talymus® 0.1%): Launched in 2008.
 Instilled twice daily.
-Indicated only for VKC (not indicated for AKC).
+Covered by insurance only for VKC (not covered for AKC).
 Has stronger immunosuppressive effect than cyclosporine and is effective in steroid responders7).

-Anti-allergic eye drops are the foundation, and immunosuppressive eye drops or steroid eye drops are added depending on severity and corneal lesions 7).
+Anti-allergic eye drops are used as the foundation, and immunosuppressive eye drops or steroid eye drops are added depending on severity and corneal lesions 7).

-Baseline eye drops: 1) Patanol® 4 times daily or 2) Alegion® 4 times daily
+Foundation eye drops: 1) Patanol® 4 times daily or 2) Alesion® 4 times daily

 During exacerbation: Add 3) Talymus® (tacrolimus) 2 times daily or 5) Flumetholon® 4 times daily